How To Build the Best IT Auditor CV

-IT Auditors are also integral to establishing enterprise-wise IT literacy and establishing board-level understanding of IT integrity, funding and support.
-Clearly, therefore IT Auditors have to make the most concise representation of their multifaceted role on their CV.
+IT auditors are also key to creating enterprise-wide IT literacy.
+They help the board understand IT integrity, funding, and support.
+Thus, IT auditors must make the most concise representation of their multifaceted role on their CV.

-There are two primary certifications that are considered high value for IT auditors:
+Two primary certifications are considered high-value for IT auditors:

-- Certified Information Security Manager – a certification based on design, implementation and integration of IS systems, ideal for professionals with experience in IS design and security management.
-Offered by ISACA.
+It is a certification for Certified Information Security Managers.
+It is based on the design, implementation, and integration of IS systems.
+ISACA provides the certification.
+Ideal for professionals with experience in IS design and security management.

-While these certifications are not absolutely essential, it’s wise to seek out official certification of your role.
-If you have developed into the role without certifications, highlight the below skills and experience.
+While these certifications are optional, seeking an official certification of your role is wise.
+If you have developed into the position without credentials, highlight the below skills and experience.

 Integrity vs Security

-The role of an IT auditor means focusing both on internal IT controls, and the integrity of systems from external wrongdoing.
-This requires auditors with experience in technical innovation processes and competitor comparisons, alongside strong experience in cybersecurity, L&D, and systems vulnerabilities.
+The role of an IT auditor means focusing both on internal IT controls and the integrity of systems from external wrongdoing.
+It requires auditors with experience in technical innovation processes and comparing competitors.
+They also need solid expertise in cybersecurity, L&D, and system vulnerabilities.

-Whilst data analysis will sit at the heart of any role within IT controls, security and support, there is a high value for IT auditors with clear and concise communication skills.
+Data analysis will sit at the heart of any role in IT controls, security, and support.
+But, IT auditors with clear communication skills are highly valued.

 On the hunt for your next role?
 Upload your CV below and we’ll be in touch to discuss your requirements.